neutrinojs/neutrino/docs/middleware/neutrino-middleware-loader-merge/README.md

 ## Customization

-`neutrino-middleware-loader-merge` does not create any of its own conventions; it is only middleware for extending the options for a rule loader which has create its own conventions.
+`neutrino-middleware-loader-merge` does not create any of its own conventions; it is only middleware for extending the options for a rule loader which has created its own conventions.

 ## Contributing

-This preset is part of the [neutrino-dev](https://github.com/mozilla-neutrino/neutrino-dev) repository, a monorepo containing all resources for developing Neutrino and its core presets.
+This middleware is part of the [neutrino-dev](https://github.com/mozilla-neutrino/neutrino-dev) repository, a monorepo containing all resources for developing Neutrino and its core presets and middleware.
 Follow the [contributing guide](../../contributing/README.md) for details.

 [npm-image]: https://img.shields.io/npm/v/neutrino-middleware-loader-merge.svg